-- Know the elements of assessment of the immediate and subsequent condition of newborn (e.g., APGAR scoring system for breathing, heart rate, reflexes, muscle tone and color)

-- Understand the principles of newborn adaptation to extrauterine life (e.g., physiologic changes that occur in pulmonary and cardiac systems)

-- Understand the basic needs of newborn: established breathing, warmth, nutrition, attachment (bonding)

-- Be able to relate the advantages of various methods of newborn warming, including skin- to-skin contact

-- Know the methods and means of assessing the gestational age of a newborn

-- Detail the characteristics of low-birthweight infants and their special needs

-- Describe characteristics of healthy newborn (appearance and behaviors)

-- Describe the normal growth and development of the preterm infant

-- Describe the normal newborn and infant growth and development

-- Explain selected variations in the normal newborn (e.g., caput, molding, Mongolian spots)

-- Know the elements of health promotion and prevention of disease in newborns and infants (HIV, Hepatitis B & C), including essential elements of daily care (e.g., cord care, nutritional needs, patterns of elimination, care of the uncircumcised penis)

-- Understand the immunization needs, risks and benefits from infancy through young childhood

-- Understand traditional or cultural practices related to the newborn

-- Know the signs, symptoms, and indications for referral or transfer, for selected newborn complications, including but not limited to:

-- respiratory distress

-- o meconium aspiration syndrome

-- hypoxia

-- o jaundice

-- o hematoma
+- Know the elements of assessment of the immediate and subsequent condition of newborn (e.g., APGAR scoring system for breathing, heart rate, reflexes, muscle tone and color) - Understand the principles of newborn adaptation to extrauterine life (e.g., physiologic changes that occur in pulmonary and cardiac systems) - Understand the basic needs of newborn: established breathing, warmth, nutrition, attachment (bonding) - Be able to relate the advantages of various methods of newborn warming, including skin- to-skin contact - Know the methods and means of assessing the gestational age of a newborn - Detail the characteristics of low-birthweight infants and their special needs - Describe characteristics of healthy newborn (appearance and behaviors) - Describe the normal growth and development of the preterm infant - Describe the normal newborn and infant growth and development - Explain selected variations in the normal newborn (e.g., caput, molding, Mongolian spots) - Know the elements of health promotion and prevention of disease in newborns and infants (HIV, Hepatitis B & C), including essential elements of daily care (e.g., cord care, nutritional needs, patterns of elimination, care of the uncircumcised penis) - · Understand the immunization needs, risks and benefits from infancy through young childhood - Understand traditional or cultural practices related to the newborn - Know the signs, symptoms, and indications for referral or transfer, for selected newborn complications, including but not limited to: - respiratory distress - o meconium aspiration syndrome - o hypoxia - jaundice - o hematoma

 - o adverse molding of the fetal skull

 - cerebral irritation (seizures)

-- o non-accidental injuries
+- non-accidental injuries

-- hemangioma
+- o hemangioma

-- hypoglycemia
+- o hypoglycemia

 - o hypothermia

 - o hyperthermia

 - dehydration

-- infection
+- o infection

 - congenital syphilis

 - o alcohol and drug withdrawal

-- thrush
+- o thrush

 - o colic

-- o birth anomalies
+- birth anomalies

 - o failure to thrive

 - vitamin K deficiency bleeding

 - o polycythemia

+- o Provide routine care of the newborn, in accord with local guidelines and protocols

+- o including: Eye prophylaxis

 Read texts and articles on newborn basic skills (NOTE: the majority of texts should be no more than five years old).
-No fewer than 30 hours of readings and 10 hours of assignments are expected for this module.
+No fewer than 30 hours of readings and 10 hours of assignments are expected for this course.